 Section 3.15 Intellectual Property.
-Schedule 3.15 of the Company Disclosure Letter contains a true and complete list of all Intellectual Property owned by the Company or any of its Subsidiaries or licensed to the Company or any of its Subsidiaries for use in their respective businesses which is registered or for which an application for registration has been filed (the "Registered Intellectual Property").
-The Registered Intellectual Property owned by the Company or any of its Subsidiaries has been duly registered in, filed in or issued by the United States Patent and Trademark Office, United States Copyright Office, a duly accredited and appropriate domain name registrar, the appropriate offices in the various states of the United States and the appropriate offices of other jurisdictions (foreign and domestic), and each such registration, filing and issuance remains valid, enforceable and in full force and effect.
+Schedule 3.15 of the Company Disclosure Letter contains a true and complete list of all Intellectual Property owned by the Company or any of its Subsidiaries or licensed to the Company or any of its Subsidiaries for use in their respective businesses which is registered or for which an application for registration has been filled (the "Registered Intellectual Property owned by the Company or any of its Subsidiaries has been duly registered in, filed in or issued by the United States Patent and Trademark Office, United States Copyright Office, a duly accredited and appropriate domain name registrar, the appropriate offices in the various states of the United States and the appropriate offices of other jurisdictions (foreign and domestic), and each such registration, filing and issuance remains valid, enforceable and in full force and effect.
 Except as has not had and would not reasonably be expected to have, individually or in the aggregate, a Material Adverse Effect on the Company, the Company and each of its Subsidiaries owns, or is licensed to use (in each case, free and clear of any Liens other than Permitted Liens), all Intellectual Property held for use in, used in or necessary for the conduct of its business as currently conducted.
-Neither the Company nor any of its Subsidiaries has received any notice or other communication, or otherwise has any Knowledge of any pending Action or other information that alleges or indicates that (a) the Registered Intellectual Property is or may be invalid or unenforceable; (b) the Company or its Subsidiaries does not own all right, title, and interest in and to, the Registered Intellectual Property owned by the Company and its Subsidiaries; (c) the Company or its Subsidiaries have infringed, misappropriated or otherwise violated the Intellectual Property rights of any Person.
+Neither the Company nor any of its Subsidiaries has received any notice or other communication, or otherwise has any Knowledge of any pending Action or other information that alleges or indicates that (a) the Registered Intellectual Property is or may be invalid or unenforceable; (b) the Company or its Subsidiaries does not own all right, title, and interest in and to, the Registered Intellectual Property owned by the Company and its Subsidiaries (c) the Company or its Subsidiaries have infringed, misappropriated or otherwise violated the Intellectual Property rights of any Person.
 To the Knowledge of the Company, no Person has infringed, misappropriated or otherwise violated any Intellectual Property right owned by and/or licensed to the Company or its Subsidiaries.
-The consummation of the transactions contemplated by this Agreement will not alter, encumber, impair, terminate or extinguish any Intellectual Property right of the Company or any of its Subsidiaries or impair the right of Parent to develop, use, sell, license or dispose of, or to bring any action for the infringement or misappropriation of, any Intellectual Property right of the Company or any of its Subsidiaries.
-The Company and its Subsidiaries have taken all necessary and otherwise reasonable steps to maintain it rights in Intellectual Property and the confidentiality of all Trade Secrets owned, used or held for use by the Company or any of its Subsidiaries.
-Neither the Company nor any of its Subsidiaries has granted any licenses or other rights, of any kind or nature, in or to any of the Intellectual Property owned by the Company or any of its Subsidiaries to any Third Party and no Third Party has granted any licenses or other rights, of any kind or nature, to the Company or any of its Subsidiaries for any Third Party Intellectual Property.
+The consummation of the transactions contemplated by this Agreement will not alter, encumber, impair, terminate or extinguish any Intellectual Property right of the Company or any of its Subsidiaries or impair the right of Parent to develop, use, sell, license or dispose of, or to bring any action for the infringement or misappropriation of, any Intellectual Property right of the Company or any of its Subsidiaries have taken all necessary and otherwise reasonable steps to maintain it rights in Intellectual Property and the confidentiality of all Trade Secrets owned, used or held for use by the Company or any of its Subsidiaries.
+Neither the Company nor any of its Subsidiaries has granted any licenses or other rights, of any kind or nature, in or to any of the Intellectual Property owned by the Company or any of its Subsidiaries to any Third Party and no Third Party has granted any licenses or other rights, of any kind or nature, to the Company or any of its Subsidiaries for any Third Party and no Third Party has granted any licenses or other rights, of any kind or nature, to the Company or any of its Subsidiaries for any Third Party and no Third Party has granted any licenses or other rights, of any kind or nature, to the Company or any of its Subsidiaries for any Third Party and no Third Party Intellectual Property.